Aarush-Parashar/currency_convertor/README.md

 # currency_convertor

-This is a basic currency convertor app I created while learning flutter
+This is a basic currency convertor app I created while learning flutter.
+It converts USD to INR only.

 ## Getting Started